Hooper (coachbuilder): Revival

 A brief news item at the end of 1990 reported they would restore classic cars but the advertising did not continue.

-Hooper & Co.(coachbuilders)Ltd.Established 1807 Is still in operation and currently working on some new 21st century projects for the motor industry.
+Hooper & Co. (coachbuilders) Ltd. established 1807 is a different company, which appears to be dormant.
+Hooper (Motor Services) Ltd appears to be in operation and currently working on some new 21st century projects for the motor industry.
 The ownership still remains jointly under the control of the CEO Colin Hyams and J W Dick 11.